Jagran Prakashan Ltd.

 Installation of star-rated energy efficient air conditioners.

 Technology absorption is a continuing process.
-In FY 2016-17 weadopted a technology for scheduling of advertisements.
+In the financial year 2016-17 weadopted a technology for scheduling of advertisements.
 It resulted in decreasing ofprocess time and has centralised and ensured better co-ordination among Editorial andProduction functions.
 This mode provides synergy in planning multiple locations anddifferent editions together by central team.
 The page taking time of hours was reduced tominutes.
 Reporting modules were made strong after the implementation of this technology.Chances of printing of wrong advertisements have been minimised.
 This has also helped usin distribution of advertisement materials all across publications seamlessly and moreeffectively.
 Further in the current year the Company has adopted a system based ad.Inventory optimisation which will bring efficiency in form of either increased ad revenuesor newsprint saving.

 The details of earnings and outgo in foreign exchange are as under: